Danny5487401/go_advanced_code/chapter30_memory_management/01_memory/go_mem.md

 	//
 	// Modifications are protected by mheap.lock.
 Reads can be
 	// performed without locking, but ONLY from indexes that are
-	// known to contain in-use or stack spans.
+	// known to contain in-user or stack spans.
 This means there
 	// must not be a safe-point between establishing that an
 	// address is live and looking it up in the spans array. spans [pagesPerArena]*mspan